stefgrs/dask-mini-tutorial/README.md

 - On MAC, this should be done by typing `brew install graphviz`.

-- On Windows this should be done with the following steps.
+- On Windows this should be done with the following steps:
+	* Install windows package from: https://graphviz.gitlab.io/_pages/Download/Download_windows.html
+	* Add C:\Program Files (x86)\Graphviz2.38\bin to User path
+	* Add C:\Program Files (x86)\Graphviz2.38\bin\dot.exe to System Path

 More info here on how to install graphviz at [this stackoverflow thread](https://stackoverflow.com/questions/35064304/runtimeerror-make-sure-the-graphviz-executables-are-on-your-systems-path-aft).